Reasonable actions under the Water Act

 - whether and in what amount the payment of money will fully compensate the owner of the neighbouring land for any damage.

-If you (or the owner of the neighbouring land) are still dissatisfied, you may apply to VCAT for a review of the decision (see Chapter 12.2: Appealing government and administrative decisions, for further information).
+If you (or the owner of the neighbouring land) are still dissatisfied, you may apply to VCAT for a review of the decision.

-Under the SO Act, it is a crime:
+Under the Summary Offences Act 1966 (Vic), it is a crime:

 - to put any obstruction in any canal or river that is likely to hurt any person passing by (s 7(a)); or